software-tools-books/js4ds/_en/testing.md

 - "Check the structure of the DOM rather than the textual representation of the HTML when testing."
 ---

-FIXME: rewrite this with Tape for consistency with database testing.

 We are bad people,
 because we have been writing code without testing it.
 In this lesson we will redeem ourselves